-The revenue increase for the year ended December 31, 2021 compared to the year ended December 31, 2020 is driven primarily by revenue from Casino products, which increased \$11.5 million, or 48%.
-The increase in revenue for the year ended December 31, 2020 as compared to the year ended December 31, 2019 is driven primarily by revenue from Casino products, which increased \$10.1 million, or 72%.
-This revenue increase, we believe, is driven partly by a structural shift from offline to online casino products, accelerated by the closure of traditional brick-and-mortar gambling facilities during the COVID-19 pandemic, positively impacting the overall market growth.
+The growth in casino revenue for the year ended December 31, 2022 compared to the year ended December 31, 2021 is driven primarily by organic revenue growth in the UK and Ireland, and North America and the acquisition of Bonus finder.
+The growth in sports for the year ended December 31, 2022 compared to the year ended December 31, 2021 is driven primarily by organic revenue growth in North America and the acquisition of RotoWire.

+The Casino revenue increase for the year ended December 31, 2021 compared to the year ended December 31, 2020, we believe, is driven partly by a structural shift from offline to online casino products, accelerated by the closure of traditional brick-and-mortar gambling facilities during the COVID-19 pandemic, positively impacting the overall market growth.

-In Sports revenue, we saw an increase of \$3.0 million, or 93%, for the year ended December 31, 2021 compared to the year ended December 31, 2020 which was directly impacted by the resumption of the sports season and inperson sporting events resulting from a decrease in COVID-19 restrictions.
-In Sports revenue, we saw a decrease of \$1.5 million, or 31%, for the year ended December 31, 2020 compared to the year ended December 31, 2019 which was directly impacted by COVID-19 as a result of the suspension and cancellation of sports seasons and sporting events.
+The Sports revenue increase for the year ended December 31, 2021 compared to the year ended December 31, 2020, we believe was directly impacted by the resumption of the sports season and in-person sporting events resulting from a decrease in COVID-19 restrictions.